loculus-project/loculus/README.md

 ### User management

 We use keycloak for authorization.
 The keycloak instance is deployed in the `loculus` namespace and exposed to the outside either under `localhost:8083` or `authentication-[your-argo-cd-path]`.
-The keycloak instance is configured with a realm called `loculusRealm` and a client called `test-cli`.
+The keycloak instance is configured with a realm called `loculus` and a client called `test-cli`.
 The realm is configured to use the exposed url of keycloak as a [frontend url](https://www.keycloak.org/server/hostname).
 For testing we added multiple users to the realm.
 The users are:

 - `admin` with password `admin` (login under `your-exposed-keycloak-url/admin/master/console/`)
-- `testuser` with password `testuser` (login under `your-exposed-keycloak-url/realms/loculusRealm/account/`)
+- `testuser` with password `testuser` (login under `your-exposed-keycloak-url/realms/loculus/account/`)
 - and more testusers, for each browser in the e2e test following the pattern: `testuser_[processId]_[browser]` with password `testuser_[processId]_[browser]`
 - These testusers will be added to the `testGroup` in the setup for e2e tests.
 If you change the number of browsers in the e2e test, you need to adapt `website/tests/playwrightSetup.ts` accordingly.
 - To validate that a user exists we also created a technical user for the backend with username `backend` and password `backend`.
 The technical user is authorized to view users and groups and in principle to manage its own account.